Best Intraday Equity Calls

-This plan is suitable for every beginner who has less capital i.e: a minimum of 1 lakh and wants to start stock trading in the equity / cash market segment.
+This plan is for beginners who have at least 1 lakh rupees in capital and want to start intraday stock trading in the cash market segment.

-- We always focus on less number of calls with high accuracy.
+- We focus on fewer calls with higher accuracy.

-- These are 100% Intraday Calls so you will not have to hold them for the next day.
+- These are 100% intraday calls.
+You do not need to hold them overnight.

-- *Number of calls and nature of calls depends on client risk profile.
+- *Number and type of calls depend on the client’s risk profile.
 Premium Equity

-- Please fill out the risk profile form so that we can analyze the suitability
+- Please fill out the risk profile form so we can check if this service suits you.

 What is Intraday Equity Trading ?

-If you are taking a position after the Market opens and closing the position before the market closes then this type of trading is called Intraday or day trading.
+If you buy a stock after the market opens and sell it before the market closes, this is called intraday trading or day trading.

-Therefore some traders keep the position for a few seconds or a few minutes and they enter and exit very fast, they are called scalpers and some remain in the market for a few hours but close the position before the market closes, they are called day traders.
+Some traders hold a stock for a few seconds or minutes.
+They enter and exit very fast.
+These traders are called scalpers.
+Others hold for a few hours but close before the market closes.
+These are called day traders.

-Advantages of Equity Trading Calls Cash Market Trading
+Advantages of Equity Intraday Tips Cash Market Trading

 - 1-3 Calls Daily